saram88/Horses/README.md

   ![image](/assets/Images/play.png)

 #### Submit ####
  After the player have answer all question, they easaliy can se the scoreboard.
 And the player can also fill in the name of yours.
+If you restart the game the user scoreboard are still there to compare with each other.

   ![image](/assets/Images/score.png)